Diaspora Revolt: Destruction of Jewish communities

-After 117 CE, Jewish presence in Egypt and Libya virtually disappears from historical sources.
-No Jewish inscriptions from Egypt have been securely dated from the period following the revolt until the fourth century, and Egyptian papyri that mention Jews predominantly refer to isolated individuals rather than communities.
-In the Faiyum region, which previously had substantial Jewish communities, mid-2nd century CE tax records show only one Jew among a thousand adult males.
-Moreover, no Jewish tax receipts have been discovered in Edfu from after 116 CE.
-It was not until the third century that Jews re-established communities in Egypt, but they never regained their former influence.
+After 117 CE, Jewish presence in Egypt and Cyrenaica virtually disappears from historical sources.
+No Jewish inscriptions from Egypt have been securely dated from the period following the revolt until the 4th century, and Egyptian papyri that mention Jews predominantly refer to isolated individuals rather than communities.
+In the Faiyum region, which previously had substantial Jewish communities, mid-2nd century tax records show only one Jew among a thousand adult males.
+Moreover, no Jewish tax receipts have been discovered in Edfu from after 116.
+It was not until the 3rd century that Jews re-established communities in Egypt, and they never regained their former influence.

 In Cyrenaica, a gap in the evidence following the revolt suggests that the region was virtually depopulated of Jews due to their migration to Egypt and subsequent massacres by non-Jews.
-After the war ended, laws were placed ordering the exile of Jews from Cyrene, which historian Renzo De Felice said "reduced the flourishing [Jewish] community of Cyrene to insignificance and set it on the road to an inevitable decline."
+After the war ended, laws were placed ordering the exile of Jews from Cyrene, which historian Renzo De Felice said: "reduced the flourishing [Jewish] community of Cyrene to insignificance and set it on the road to an inevitable decline."
 According to De Felice, many of the Jews expelled joined Berber tribes, particularly those around modern-day Sirte.
-A substantial Jewish community was not reestablished in Cyrenaica until the fourth century.
+A substantial Jewish community was not reestablished in Cyrenaica until the 4th century.

-Cassius Dio reports that, even in his day in third-century Cyprus, "no Jew may set foot on that island, and even if one of them is driven upon the shores by a storm he is put to death."
-This claim is corroborated by archaeological evidence, which indicates no Jewish presence on the island until the fourth century.
+Cassius Dio reported that, even in his day in 3rd-century Cyprus, "no Jew may set foot on that island, and even if one of them is driven upon the shores by a storm he is put to death."
+This claim is corroborated by archaeological evidence, which indicates no Jewish presence on the island until the 4th century.